-The following insights are offered on each of the factors that affect the quality, cost, and delivery of perforated product.
-To achieve a high quality, low cost product that is deliverable within a timely manner, it is recommended that these factors be considered when designing and/or specifying perforated material.
-They are:
+The following insights are offered on each of the factors that affect the quality, cost and delivery of a perforated product.
+Please consider these factors when designing or specifying perforated material:

 Material Type